Tulu Nadu state movement: Reasons

 As a result of the States Reorganisation Act (1956), South Canara (part of the Madras Presidency under the British) was incorporated into the dominion of the newly created Mysore State (now called Karnataka).
 Although Tulu Nadu has a distinct cultural and linguistic identity, a separate state was not created to form the independence.
-Tuluva activists had raised serious issues on the development of Mangalore and Tulu Nadu.
-One of them was that the Karnataka State Government has been focusing only on the development of Bangalore, the capital of Karnataka, and its periphery, and cities such as Mangalore and Udupi in Tulu Nadu were grossly neglected.
+Tuluva activists had raised serious issues on the development of Mangaluru and Tulu Nadu.
+One of them was that the Karnataka State Government has been focusing only on the development of Bengaluru, the capital of Karnataka, and its periphery, and cities such as Mangaluru and Udupi in Tulu Nadu were grossly neglected.
 They also alleged that the Government had "totally neglected" Dakshina Kannada and Udupi districts.
 They also alleged that the Kerala Government showed similar attitudes towards the northern parts of Kasargod district.

 The Tulu Rajya Horata Samiti, active in the Dakshina Kannada, Udupi, and Kasaragod districts, advocates self-rule as the only solution for the region's much-awaited developmental works.
 The Samithi rejected the initiative of the Karnataka State Government to change the name of Mangalore to Mangaluru.
 It insisted that if it is changed, it should be changed as Kudla.
-Other demands are renaming Mangalore International Airport as "Koti Chennaya International Airport".
+Other demands are renaming Mangaluru International Airport as "Koti Chennaya International Airport".
 Samiti aims to create awareness among the Tulu-speaking people about the "inevitability of a separate state and enthusing them to fight for the cause."